Vitamin D: Why Deficiency Is Common—and Supplementation Often Falls Short

 Can I have normal vitamin D labs and still have symptoms?

-Does magnesium affect vitamin D levels?
+Does magnesium affect vitamin D status?

 Do I need vitamin K2 when taking vitamin D?